 Professional educators shall be granted Bereavement Leave in the event of a death in the family or close relationship.
 Bereavement Leave shall be deducted from the employee's Sick Leave account.
 It is the professional educator's responsibility to submit via the Alio Employee Service Portal to his/her principal in advance of taking such leave.
 Professional educators who access Bereavement Leave consisting of multiple days for the same death shall confer with his/her principal in advance for the purpose of maintaining smooth school operations in his/her absence.
-The District may require proof of the death, the relationship, travel itineraries, or other documentation from the professional educator whenever the District deems such verification appropriate.
+The District may require proof of the death, the relationship, travel itineraries, or other documentation from the professional educator whenever the

+District deems such verification appropriate.

-4. Unforeseen (Non-Medical) Emergency Leave
+4. Emergency Leave

-In the event of an unforeseen emergency (non-medical) not covered by the Sick/Emergency Medical Leave section or death as indicated in the Bereavement Leave section, the professional educator may apply for Emergency (Non-Medical) Leave to be granted by the Superintendent.
+In the event of an emergency not covered by illness in the family as indicated in the Sick Leave section or death as indicated in the Bereavement Leave section, the professional educator may apply for Emergency Leave to be granted by the Superintendent.
 Emergency Leave shall be deducted from Sick Leave and will be granted only if sufficient evidence is submitted to satisfy there is a compelling reason for absence.
-Usually this leave will be granted only under extraordinary and uncontrollable circumstances, such as damages to the professional educator's residence or vehicle caused by fire, flood, tornado, or other unforeseen non-medical emergency.
+Usually this leave will be granted only under extraordinary and uncontrollable circumstances.
+These circumstances will usually fall under the classification of "an act of God" and will be of such a nature that they could not possibly be foreseen by the employee, such as damages to the professional educator's residence or vehicle caused by fire, flood, tornado, or other unforeseen emergency.